Non-loose negative torus knots: Introduction

 \subsection{Acknowledgement}

-I am grateful for many helpful and motivating conversations I had with Sa\v{s}o Strle, Alberto Cavallo, and András Stipsicz.
-My research has been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 674978).
+I am grateful for many helpful and motivating conversations I had with Sa\v{s}o Strle, Alberto Cavallo, and Andr\'as Stipsicz.
+My sincere thanks to Hyunki Min and John Etnyre for spotting a mistake in an early version.
+This research was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 674978).